Updated July 2014

-CrashPlan is my favorite online backup service because of the excellent software, cost effective plans, and feature set.
+CrashPlan is one of my favorite online backup services because of the excellent software, cost effective plans, and feature set.

-CrashPlan's interface is excellent and the features abound including a web-based restore option, continuous backup, an unprecedented 448-bit encryption level (better than your bank), and the foundation of a proven and excellent backup software program.
+CrashPlan's interface is excellent and the features abound including a web-based restore option, continuous backup, 448-bit encryption level (better than your bank), and the foundation of a proven and excellent backup software program.

 CrashPlan Unlimited is $5.99 /month /computer and, as the plan name suggests, allows an unlimited amount of online storage.

 CrashPlan Family Unlimited costs $13.99 /month and offers an unlimited amount of online storage for two or more computers, all under the same account.

 All CrashPlan plans offer discounts for longer terms.
 You can get most plans for over 40% off if you prepay for four years.